raas-dev/configent/README.md

 - Use multiple language versions with `rustup`, `gvm`, `nvm` `pyenv` and `rbenv`
 - macOS `docker` experience exactly as it was with Docker Desktop, but it's free
 - Multiplexing terminals where Rust and Go powered utilities are used for speed
-- One character shell aliases - the fastest are the commands one does not write
+- Single character shell aliases: The fastest are the commands one does not type

 Works on: